Natural Signs of Fertility

 Charting can reveal issues including: polycystic ovary syndrome (PCOS), endometriosis, ovarian cysts, irregular bleeding, and chronic cervical discharge, infection, inflammation of the cervix

-Women with the charting abnormalities above or other issues such as miscarriages, ectopic pregnancies, premenstrual syndrome and postnatal depression can be referred to doctors (GPs or Specialist Obestetricians & Gynaecologists) who are trained in evaluating and treating abnormalities of FABM charts in a way that is cooperative with the cycle to restore function, as opposed to suppressing or destroying it.
+Women with the charting abnormalities above or other issues such as miscarriages, ectopic pregnancies, premenstrual syndrome and postnatal depression can be referred to doctors (GPs or Specialist Obstetricians & Gynaecologists) who are trained in evaluating and treating abnormalities of FAM charts in a way that is cooperative with the cycle to restore function.

-The Rhythm method is unreliable and is not utilised as a modern fertility awareness-based method (FABM) of family planning.
+A: No. The Rhythm method is unreliable and is not utilised as a modern fertility awareness method (FAM) of family planning.
 Current evidence-based Natural Family Planning in Australasia involves: the Billings Ovulation Method®, the Creighton Model System, and the Sympto-thermal method.

-- FABMs are commonly referred to as having a contraceptive effectiveness rate of 76%6 but this is incorrect and misleading.
-This low estimated figure was obtained from retrospective surveys in 1995 and 2002 that pooled data for all FABMs including the rhythm method, without differentiating the higher effectiveness of other individual FABMs.
-It has been misrepresented erroneously by academic publications and by organisations that do not have expertise in fertility-awareness.
-More correct contraceptive effectiveness rates for FABMs are significantly higher7 and are comparable with other hormonal methods of contraception:
+A: No, this is incorrect and misleading.
+This low estimated figure was obtained from retrospective surveys in 1995 and 2002 that pooled data for all FAMs including the rhythm method, without differentiating the higher effectiveness of other individual FAMs.
+It has repeatedly been misrepresented erroneously by academic publications6 and by organisations that do not have expertise in fertility-awareness.
+More correct contraceptive effectiveness rates for FAMs are significantly higher7 and are comparable with other hormonal methods of contraception:

-FABMs are appropriate and can be used successfully for women who have irregular cycles
+A: Yes, FAMs are appropriate for and can be used successfully by women who have irregular cycles.

-Performing a “day 21” progesterone level (in infertility workup) is supposed to be a measure of mid-luteal phase progesterone.
+A: Performing a “day 21” progesterone level (in infertility workup) is supposed to be a measure of mid-luteal phase progesterone.
 In practice, though, “day 21” does not necessarily correspond to a mid-luteal measurement since this timing itself relies on the Rhythm method and a regular 28-day menstrual cycle.
-One recent study found only 15% of woman had a 28-day menstrual cycle.11 A true mid-luteal point for measuring progesterone can be determine by women or doctors/teachers familiar with FAMs.
+One recent study found only 15% of woman had a 28-day menstrual cycle.11 A true mid-luteal point for measuring progesterone can be determined by women or doctors/teachers familiar with FAMs.
 A “day 21” progesterone level alone also does not give adequate information about the various luteal phase deficiency subtypes.

 - Relationship of the Estimated Time of Ovulation Measured by Various Hormonal Methods and the Woman’s Observation of the Peak Day, Published Evaluations.
 Hilgers TW.
 Reproductive Anatomy and Physiology – A Primer for Fertility Care Professionals.
 Second Edition table 7-3 pg66